 We prefer not to put our home address on the Internet so, please let me know you are coming by registering for the event (even if you can’t make a donation).
 Doing so insures that you will get our address and other pertinent instructions.

-If you wish to take a hike in the somewhat untamed woods (we have almost 6 acres), please bring footwear and clothing to ensure your comfort.
+If you wish to take a walk in the healing woods (we have almost 6 acres), please bring footwear and clothing to ensure your comfort.

 You are welcome to bring friends with you.